georginaanna/Implementing-YOLOv5/README.md

 Usage: SageMakerStudioLab (it's free)

 This repo contains a training approach to training the YOLOv5 model on the coco128 dataset using the `_YOLOv5-Custom-Training.ipynb` notebook.
 The
-`_YOLOv5-Custom-Training.ipynb` notebook no longer clones the latest ultralytics git page in the first code block, instead it contains the yolov5 folder from the yolov5 github page (https://github.com/ultralytics/yolov5.git) that is up to date as of the 4th November 2022.
+`_YOLOv5-Custom-Training.ipynb` notebook clones the latest ultralytics git page in the first code block (https://github.com/ultralytics/yolov5.git) that is up to date as of the 4th November 2022.
 This repo already contains the coco128 dataset, within the `_YOLOv5-Custom-Training.ipynb` the code points to the coco128 folder that contains the data via a YAML file.
 The YAML files can be found in the `yolo-files`, the YAML file for the coco128 dataset is called `coco128.yaml`.
 (Note: the file structure of the coco128 dataset is super important here, with one folder called `images`, one folder called `labels` and another called `test` - you can place what